-To generate a guest memory paging rate graph for a VM that receives metrics via WMI or from the up.time agent, do the following:
+To generate a guest memory paging rate graph for a VM that receives metrics via WMI or from the Uptime Infrastructure Monitor agent, do the following:

-- 1. Go to the Element's Quick Snapshot page.
+- Go to the Element's Quick Snapshot page.
 For example, in the My Infrastructure panel, find the VM whose paging rates you want to create, click its corresponding gear icon, then click Graph Performance. - 2.
 In the Memory section of the Tree panel, click Guest Paging. - 3.
-Select the start and end dates and times for which the graph will chart data.
+Select the start and end dates and times for which the graph charts data.
 For more information, see Understanding Dates and Times - 4.
 Select the paging metrics you want to include in the graph. - 5.
-Click Generate Graph . - A pop-up window will appear, displaying the Memory Profile graph you have configured.
+Click Generate Graph. - A pop-up window appears, displaying the Memory Profile graph you have configured.